Fundamentals and Practices of Sensing Technologies by Dr.

 expresses the relation between the normalized light intensity, I/I0,

-by Japanese Industrial Standard, JIS.
-5.33 Relation between inductive loss Tan and normalized light intensity I/Io.
-The
+and inductive loss, Tan 5.33 Relation between inductive loss Tan The

 Thus,

-calibration curve to estimate inductive loss.
-Figure 5.34 expresses
+the inductive loss Tan Figure 5.34 expresses

 the relation between the normalized light intensity, I/I0, and